 Students and parents can also find a wealth of additional supportive services via the pastoral support page on the VLE.

 The School Nurse

-Children at The High School Leckhampton can visit the school nurse who is at Balcarras every Monday lunchtime.
+Lauren Keveren (School Nurse) will visit the school fortnightly.
 These sessions are designed for pupils who feel they may need some additional support or guidance.
-The school nurse is housed in the Balcarras medical room.

 Miss O'Riordan is very happy to arrange a session for any pupil.
 Depending on the age of the pupil, we may need to seek consent from a parent/guardian for this referral.